redblobgames/circular-obstacle-pathfinding/README.md

-Historically, internal bitangents were important for calculating the length of a belt which crosses over two different sized pulleys, and the problem of constructing internal bitangents is known as the _belt problem_.
-To find the internal bitangents, calculate the angle theta in the diagram below.
+Historically, internal bitangents were important for calculating the length of a belt which crosses over two different sized pulleys, and so the problem of constructing internal bitangents is known as the _belt problem_.
+To find the internal bitangents, calculate the angle &theta;
+in the diagram below.

 <svg id="belt-problem" width="600" height="300">